Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 We must all take precautions to help reduce the transmission of COVID-19, and we encourage you to keep up-to-date with the latest government guidance.
 Current government advice is that you can go for a walk or exercise outdoors if you stay more than two metres apart from others.
 As Cycling Down Dementia is a virtual event, you do your activities on your own.
 Thousands across the UK will also be taking part in their own way, so although you’ll be doing it on your own, you won’t be alone.
 You can view the latest government advice on social distancing here or if you have any questions email us at email@example.com.

 At the moment, the fulfilment organisation that we work with, Partridges, are remote working, like most of the UK.
 Therefore, all fulfilment activity is reduced during this period.
 This is in line with government guidelines, to ease pressure on the postal and delivery networks during this period, and to keep their staff safe.
-On 18 May, the situation will be monitored again to see if services can resume as normal.
 This means that any items that you order, or that you’re due, will be delayed.
 Don’t worry though, you’ll still get your item once the service resumes again and we’ll keep you updated.
 Thank you for your patience and understanding.

 Cycling Down Dementia is a virtual cycling challenge from Alzheimer’s Research UK, supported by Garmin.